 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2854636358152850&amp;ev=PageView&amp;noscript=1">

-Well, folks, it's time.
 Time for me to update one of my most popular posts.
 A lot has happened since I wrote my two-part series on Tridium.
+This is currently up-to-date as of 4-15-2025.

 I initially wrote the series as a way to solidify my knowledge around Tridium.
 Little did I know it would become one of my most popular posts and also a top ranking Google search.